indahmustika/indahmustika/README.md

 ## Hi there
-- 🌱 I’m currently learning all about Rest API using Laravel, Node.js and Golang
+- 🌱 I’m currently learning about Rest API using Laravel, Node.js and Golang
 - ⚡ I'm from Indonesia, living in Sidoarjo

 ## &#x1f4c8; GitHub Stats